CrazyBulba/Google-Patents-Multiplie-Download-with-Phyton/README.md

 2. If it exists in Google.Patents database, the script will download it automatically.
 3. All downloaded pdf-files will be saved to the "pdf" folder.
 4. If the patent is unavailable or does't exist - relevant note will save into file "errors.txt"

+At the first use, the chromium browser will be downloaded (~150 MB).